Bernice Dapaah

-Bernice Dapaah is a Ghanaian entrepreneur who is the founder and chief executive officer of the Ghana Bamboo Bike Initiative in Kumasi.
+Bernice Dapaah is a Ghanaian social entrepreneur who is the founder and chief executive officer of the Ghana Bamboo Bike Initiative in Kumasi.
 This Initiative addresses environmental degradation through the production of bicycles using environmentally friendly resources such as bamboo.
 She and her company, Ghana Bamboo Bike Initiative have won several awards.
 In 2016 and 2017 she was listed as one of WomanRising's 100 Most Outstanding Women Entrepreneurs in Ghana.
 Dapaah sits on the advisory board of the WIPO GREEN in Switzerland and is the founding curator of the Kumasi Hub of the Global Shapers.
 In addition, she is a member of the World Economic Forum Global Agenda Council on Biodiversity and Natural Capital.

 Education

 Dapaah graduated from the Christian Service University with a bachelor's degree in business administration.
 She also holds a diploma in Human Resource Management and Marketing from the Institute of Commercial Management in UK.
+She holds a diploma in “Executive education” from Harvard University.
+She currently holds a Master’s Degree in Development Management from Kwame Nkrumah University of Science and Technology.

 Career

 Motivated by the high unemployment rate in Ghana, Dapaah decided to venture into Entrepreneurship just when she was about completing school.
 She and her friends wanted to create jobs rather than seek one.
 And hence she and Winnifred Selby founded the Ghana Bamboo Bike in 2009.

+She is also an Ambassador for the World Bamboo Organization in Switzerland.